Input estimation from discrete workload observations in a L\'evy-driven storage system: Model

 \section{Model}

-To explain our goal, we introduce briefly the mathematical construction of the considered storage model.
-Many facts will be stated without proof or reference.
-All is justified extensively in e.g.\ the books \cite{dm2015} and \cite{p1998}.
+To introduce our model, we briefly recall the construction of the storage model under consideration, also known as a reflected L\'evy process.
+Many facts will be stated without proof or reference; see for background material e.g. the books \cite{dm2015} and \cite{p1998}.